 Make a big batch today, freeze some for later, then enjoy all fall and winter long!
 Totally and completely luxurious!
 Don’t forget a crusty piece of baguette to mop up every last bite!

-Be sure to check out all our easy soup recipes, including this rich and creamy Corn Chowder with Bacon and this dairy-free Creamy Cauliflower and White Bean Soup!
+Be sure to check out all my easy soup recipes, including this rich and San Francisco-style seafood stew, this creamy salmon soup with creme fraiche, or my sweet and smoky corn chowder with bacon.

 Ingredient Notes